MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/document-library-version-history-limits.md

 - **Site limits:** It is possible to break inheritance for a site by configuring version history limits for the site.
 When version limits are configured on a site, the settings are applied to all new libraries created on the site.
 - **Library limits:** It is possible to break inheritance at library level to define version limits for files stored in the library.

 In the following example, default organization limits are applied to new libraries created on marketing and sales sites as these sites do not have site level limits applied.
 Legal site has site level limits applied and broken inheritance from the organization defaults.
-Libraries created in the legal site follows the limits applied at the legal site level.
+Libraries created in the legal site follow the limits applied at the legal site level.

 :::image type="content" source="media/version-history/version-limits-applied.png" alt-text="Screenshot of how version history limits are applied." lightbox="media/version-history/version-limits-applied.png":::